rivermont/spidy/docs.md

 Spidy (/spˈɪdi/) is the simple, easy to use command line web crawler.<br>
 This is the very technical documentation file.<br>
 Heads up: We have no idea how to do this!
 If you wish to help please do, just edit and make a Pull Request!<br>

-If you're looking for the plain English, check out the [README](https://github.com/rivermont/spidy).
+If you're looking for the plain English, check out the [README](https://github.com/rivermont/spidy).<br>
+See [`CONTRIBUTING.md`](https://github.com/rivermomnt/spidy/blob/master/CONTRIBUTING.md) for some guidelines on how

 --------------------